Homological Lagrangian monodromy for some monotone tori: Introduction

 \begin{mainthm} \begin{enumerate} \item The action of $\HLMS$ on $H_1(L)$ permutes the elements of $B_1$. \item If $r = n$ then the induced map $\HLMS \to \Sym(B_1)$ is injective, so $\HLMS$ is finite. \item If $r = 0$ then $\HLM$ is trivial. \end{enumerate} A fortiori, the first two parts hold with the subgroup $\HLM$ in place of $\HLMS$. \end{mainthm}

 \begin{remark} The last part cannot be extended to $\HLMS$ in general.
 Consider, for example, the product of the zero sections in $T^*S^1 \times T^*S^1$.
 The group $\HLMS$ can swap the two factors but $\HLM$ cannot.
-Here $\Symp(X, L)$ comprises those symplectomorphisms that preserve $L$ setwise and are exact and cylindrical at infinity. \end{remark}
+Here $\Symp_\infty(X, L)$ comprises those symplectomorphisms that preserve $L$ setwise and are exact and cylindrical at infinity.

+If we relax our notion of monotonicity to the requirement that $\mu$ and $\omega$ are positively proportional as homomorphisms $\pi_2(X, L) \to \RR$ then we can simplify this example, as follows.
+Take $L = K^2 \subset T^4$, where $K \subset T^2$ is a non-contractible simple closed curve.
+Again $\HLMS$ can swap the two factors but $\HLM$ cannot. \end{remark}

-The proof of \ref{thm1itm1} uses symplectomorphism-invariance of the disc counts $n_\beta$, and \ref{thm1itm2} is an immediate consequence since a linear automorphism of $H_1(L)$ is completely determined by its action on a spanning set.
-The proof of \ref{thm1itm3}, meanwhile, adapts the argument used by Ono for the product of equators in $S^2 \times S^2$, and generalises the $L \cong T^n$ case of Hu--Lalonde--Leclercq's result.
+The proof of \ref{Theorem1itm1} uses symplectomorphism-invariance of the disc counts $n_\beta$, the main idea of which is standard but which requires some care to deal with signs, relying on a special feature of spin structures on tori (a priori, one could imagine two discs counting with the same sign being carried by a symplectomorphism to two discs counting with opposite signs).
+From this, \ref{Theorem1itm2} is an immediate consequence since a linear automorphism of $H_1(L)$ is completely determined by its action on a spanning set.
+The proof of \ref{Theorem1itm3}, meanwhile, adapts the argument used by Ono for the product of equators in $S^2 \times S^2$, and generalises the $L \cong T^n$ case of Hu--Lalonde--Leclercq's result.

+Our second result concerns compact toric manifolds.
+For us, a \emph{toric manifold} $X$ means a symplectic toric manifold, obtained from $(\CC^N, \omega_\mathrm{std})$ by symplectic reduction via a subtorus $T^{N-n}$ of $T^N$ acting in the obvious way.
+This is described in more detail in \cref{sscToricBackground}, but for now we note that $X$ is encoded by a convex \emph{moment polytope} $\Delta$, and carries a residual Hamiltonian action of $T \coloneqq T^N / T^{N-n}$.
+The vector space in which $\Delta$ lives is naturally identified with the dual $\mathfrak{t}^\vee$ of the Lie algebra of $T$, and under this identification $\Delta$ is precisely the image of the moment map for the $T$-action.
+The fibres of the moment map over interior points of $\Delta$ are Lagrangian free $T$-orbits---\emph{(Lagrangian) toric fibres}---and at most one of them is monotone.

+\begin{definition} By a \emph{toric automorphism} of $X$ we mean a symplectomorphism $\phi$ of $X$, which is $T$-equivariant after twisting by a Lie group automorphism $\psi$ of $T$.
+Explicitly, this means $\phi(t \cdot x) = \psi(t) \cdot \phi(x)$ for all $x \in X$ and $t \in T$.
+If $X$ has a monotone fibre then it is naturally preserved setwise by toric automorphisms, so there is a homomorphism from the toric automorphism group to $\HLMS$.
+By the \emph{toric Torelli group} of $X$ we mean the group of toric automorphisms acting trivially on $H^*(X)$. \end{definition}

+\begin{remark} Toric manifolds as defined in this way are naturally K\"ahler manifolds, and moreover can be constructed algebro-geometrically as GIT quotients.
+See \cite{ProudfootToric} for a discussion of this approach and its equivalence to the above.
+In the algebro-geometric setting there is a natural notion of toric morphism, and the algebro-geometric toric automorphism group agrees with the toric automorphism group as in \cref{defToricAut}. \end{remark}

+With this setup in place we can give our second result, which describes $\HLM$ and $\HLMS$ for a monotone Lagrangian toric fibre $L$ in a compact toric manifold $X$.
+We first state it geometrically and then give a more concrete combinatorial formulation.